-Shann Hulme is senior analyst at RAND Europe whose research interests include drug policy, illicit markets, pharmaceutical diversion and non-medical use, family and domestic violence, and crime prevention.
+Shann Hulme is research leader at RAND Europe whose research interests include drug policy, illicit markets, pharmaceutical diversion and non-medical use, family and domestic violence, and crime prevention.

 Before working at RAND, Hulme worked in several research and evaluation roles with the Australian government at a federal and state level.
 She holds a Ph.D. in criminology and public health from the National Drug and Alcohol Research Centre at the University of New South Wales and a First Class Honours degree in criminology and criminal justice, also from the University of New South Wales.

 Hulme S, Hughes C, Nielsen S, "Drug sourcing and motivations among a sample of people involved in the supply of pharmaceutical drugs in Australia," International Journal of Drug Policy , 66, 2019

 Hulme S, Hughes C, Nielsen S, "What factors contributed to the misconduct of health practitioners?
 An analysis of Australian cases involving the diversion and supply of pharmaceutical drugs for non-medical use between 2010 and 2016," Drug and Alcohol Review, 38(4), 2019